 - Water & Sewer Rates: The purpose of the disclosure relating to water and sewer rates is to inform the buyer of a previously unsold home, or an improved lot of public utility rates when service is for more than 25 but fewer than 2,000 customers.

 In each category that is listed above, home sellers are to answer each question by indicating whether or not they’re aware of any defects.
 If you answer that you are aware of defects, you must provide a written explanation to detail the flaw.

-» Seller Disclosures in Vermont: Know Your Disclosure Obligations
+» Vermont Seller Disclosure: Know your Disclosure Obligations

 🎯 Houzeo Makes FSBO Paperwork Easy

 With varying federal, state, and MLS requirements, paperwork can be daunting.
 Houzeo automatically assigns you the right paperwork to get your property listed.
 You can get a Licensed Broker to assist you with for sale by owner closing, if that’s all you need.